AdobeDocs/experience-manager-learn.pt-BR/help/headless-tutorial/graphql/quick-setup/cloud-service.md

 ## 5. Editar conteúdo no AEM

-Com o aplicativo WKND React de amostra se conectando e consumindo conteúdo das APIs AEM Headless do GraphQL, crie conteúdo no serviço do AEM Author e veja como a experiência do aplicativo React é atualizada em conjunto.
+Com a amostra do aplicativo WKND React conectando-se e consumindo conteúdo das APIs AEM Headless do GraphQL, crie conteúdo no serviço de autor do AEM e veja como a experiência do aplicativo React é atualizada em conjunto.

 _Screencast de etapas_
 >[!VIDEO](https://video.tv.adobe.com/v/339077?quality=12&learn=on)